 All our school dinners are prepared on site in the school kitchen using ingredients sourced locally wherever possible; all meat is supplied by Hedges in Abingdon.
 Our cooks provide two hot main courses, salads, and a dessert, or there is a school packed lunch option.
 Meals are prepared to provide a healthy diet, and meet the required School Food Standards.
 Vegetarian and other dietary or cultural requirements can be met – please discuss with the school office staff.

 The cost per day for a school dinner for children in Years 3, 4, 5 and 6 is £2.20.
-Children in Reception, Year 1 and Year 2 are entitled to FREE school meals (we encourage them to have a hot meal, but a school packed lunch is also available).
+Children in Reception, Year 1 and Year 2 are entitled to what is known as “Universal Infant Free School Meals”; we encourage them to have a hot meal, but a school packed lunch is also available.
 Free school meals will still need to ordered in advance.

 - Activities in school to support your child’s learning, confidence, self-esteem or social/emotional skills

 - Payment for school uniform, or other essential equipment

 - Payment for educational activities such as residential trips, class trips, after-school clubs

 - Children in Years 3, 4, 5 and 6 who are eligible for Pupil Premium also receive free school meals (children in Reception, Year 1 and Year 2 all get free school meals anyway).
 If you register, your child does not have to have a free school meal if he/she doesn’t want one.

 Free school meals are available to pupils in receipt of, or whose parents are in receipt of, one or more of the following benefits: